rackspace-cookbooks/build-essential/README.md

 Usage
 =====

-Simply include the `build-essential` and the required tools will be installed to the system, and later recipes will be able to compile software from C source code.
+Simply include the `rackspace_build_essential` and the required tools will be installed to the system, and later recipes will be able to compile software from C source code.